wshanks/Zoterodactyl/README.md

 Zoterodactyl
 ============
 Zoterodactyl implements a set of commands, hints, and key mappings for working with Zotero using Pentadactyl without entering passthrough mode.

-Some commands require the Zutilo add-on and are neither added to Pentadactyl nor listed in Pentadactyl's documentation when Zutilo is not active.
+__Note:__ Some commands require the [Zutilo](https://addons.mozilla.org/en-US/firefox/addon/zutilo-utility-for-zotero/) add-on and are neither added to Pentadactyl nor listed in Pentadactyl's documentation when Zutilo is not active.
+For the most recently updated and complete version of the documentation, see the [Zoterdactyl GitHub page](https://github.com/willsALMANJ/Zoterodactyl).

 Commands
 --------